fingerprintjs/fingerprint-pro-cloudfront-integration/README.md

 To set up Cloudfront integration, you need to

-1. Create the required resources in your AWS infrastructure — a secret stored in the Secret Manager, a CloudFormation stack, and a CloudFront distribution.
+1. Create the required resources in your AWS infrastructure — a secret stored in the Secrets Manager, a CloudFormation stack, and a CloudFront distribution.
 2. Configure the Fingerprint Pro JS Agent on your site to communicate with your created Lambda@Edge function using the [endpoint](https://dev.fingerprint.com/docs/js-agent#endpoint) parameter.